rancilio-pid/clevercoffee/README.md

      - Brewing
    - steadyPower is introduced which compensates the constant temperature loss due to environment
    - steadyPowerOffset is introduced which compensates the increased temperature loss when the maschine (brew head etc.) are still very cold.
-   - PidController offers feature like filtering, special handling of setPoint crossings and more (hard-coded)
+   - PidController offers feature like I-value filtering, special handling of setPoint crossings and more (hard-coded)
    - PID Controller is now integral part of the software and not an external library.
-1. Freely choose if you want the software use WIFI, BLYNK and MQTT.
+1. Freely choose if you want the software to use WIFI, BLYNK and/or MQTT.
 Everythink can be enabled/disabled and stil have a flawlessly working PID controller.
+1. Additionally if you want to to depend on a remotely running service (eg. blynk server on raspi), you can activate a MQTT-Server on the arduino itself!
 1. Offline Modus is fixed and enhanced.
 If userConfig.h's FORCE_OFFLINE is enabled, then PID fully is working without networking.
 Ideal in situations when there is no connectivity or you dont want to rely on it.
 1. Huge performance tunings and improvements under the hood which stabilizes the system (eg in situations of bad WIFI, hardware issues,..).
 1. MQTT support to integrate maschine in smart-home solutions and to easier extract details for graphing/alerting.